Lovelace-Learning-Labs/ads-learn-lms/01-linear-data-structures/10-discussion-questions.md

 1. We say two data structures are _equivalent_ if they contain the same records in the same order.
     - How would you check if two queues are equivalent?
     - Is it possible for two queues of the same class with a different internal structure to be equivalent?
+        - They're the same class - same code in the functions, both either using or not using a sentinel, etc
+        - Another way to think about this question is, can you draw more than one linked list holding the same records in the same order?
 1. How would you _serialize_ a linked list - that is, turn it into a string of characters that could be saved to a file or sent over the network?
+    - What does the answer to the previous question tell us about what we need to store?
     - What assumptions do you need to make?
     - What are the space and time complexity of serialization?
     - What does _deserialization_ (turning a string back into a linked list) look like?